enriqc3/CMPS-3240-Benchmarking/README.md

 ## Requirements

-* make and GCC (or MinGW on Windows) If you're on Ubuntu/Debian, run: ```sudo apt-get install build-essential```  which should install make and GCC. *If using Odin you should not need to install additional programs.*
+* make and GCC (or MinGW on Windows).
+If you're on Ubuntu/Debian, run: ```sudo apt-get install build-essential```  which should install make and GCC. *If using Odin you should not need to install additional programs.*

 ## Objectives